OASIS-learn-study/oasis.learn.study/faq.md

 Humans volunteer, server machines do not.

 We are currently thinking about how to pay for our hosting costs to you let play.

-Sponsorship welcome!
+Sponsorship most welcome!

 ## Open Community